 In spring 2012, we studied the results of a cosmological N-body simulation of galaxy and large-scale structure formation in the LCDM model of the Universe, during the first billion years of cosmic time.
 We focused on the galactic halos that formed and analyzed the internal properties of individual halos and the correlations between different properties.
 Our results were presented in a class poster paper.
-Our summer fellows and continuing students in fall 2012 refined these results and helped lay the groundwork for the next step, in which we will study the environmental dependences of these halo properties, this semester.
+Our summer fellows and continuing students in fall 2012 refined these results and helped lay the groundwork for the next step, in which we studied the environmental dependences of these halo properties, in spring 2013.
+In the summer of 2013, a new generation of summer fellows came to grips with the discovery that the N-body simulation results needed to be improved by a more accurate calculation of the gravitational force with finer length resolution.
+In fall 2013, the returning Cosmic Dawn class demonstrated that the halo properties produced by a new simulation with finer length resolution were sufficiently accurate and rederived the results of the spring 2013 class with this more accurate simulation.